signum-network/signumjs-react-native-crypto-adapter/README.md

 > Note: this adapter does only work with Expo - not for bare React Native!

-For any Crypto operations, like signing transactions, decrypting P2P messages or even hash related operations you need to install this adapter.
+For any Crypto operations, like signing transactions, en/decrypting P2P messages or even hash related operations you need to install this adapter.

 ## Installation